Kick off the holiday season with attractive prizes at the HUAWEI AppGallery Festival 4.0

 AppGallery Festival 4.0 is kicking off from 1 December 2021 to 23 January 2022.
 The festival looks to reward users AppGallery users with attractive prizes like Huawei smart devices, coupons and app vouchers.

-Available for all AppGallery users in Taiwan, the festival looks to reward users as they participate in the event with attractive prizes like HUAWEI MateBook 14, HUAWEI MateBook D15, HUAWEI MatePad 10.4 Tablet, HUAWEI Freebuds 4i, AppGallery coupons and more.
-HMS has also giving away exclusive vouchers from popular brands like 7-11, FoodPanda and Tinder to lucky winners.
+Available for all AppGallery users in Thailand, the festival looks to reward users as they participate in the event with attractive prizes like HUAWEI Matebook 14S, HUAWEI Nova 9, HUAWEI Matepad 11" Tablet, HUAWEI Freebuds 4, AppGallery coupons and more.
+HMS has also giving away exclusive vouchers from popular brands like Grab, HappyFresh, Lazada, Tesco (Lotus) and Tinder to lucky winners.

 Counting down the holidays with AppGallery's Advent Calendars